Carrie looking at the waves in Laguna

 2713 Victoria Dr. Laguna

-At the corner of Victoria Dr. and Sunset Terrace you will find the Victorian La Tour Tower.
-Its a 60-foot castle-inspired staircase tower designed to get from the house down to the beach, originally built for the senator William Edward Brown’s family in 1926.
+About a 10 minute drive on the PCH, south of the Main Beach, at the corner of Victoria Dr. and Sunset Terrace you’ll find the Victorian Pirate Tower.
+It’s a 60-foot castle-inspired staircase tower designed to get from the house down to the beach, originally built for the senator William Edward Brown’s family in 1926.
+The tower is no longer used, but is a charming site and great for photo shoots.
+Then enjoy the sandy part of Victoria Beach for a swim and sunbath!

 Things to do in Laguna Beach